42 new restaurants in Seattle include a much-anticipated Alki pasta place, a Jewish deli and many hot-pot spots

 Standard Bakery in Pinehurst has reopened as Zylberschtein’s Delicatessen and Bakery.
 Under the same owner, it has a menu featuring pastrami on rye and chicken soup with matzo balls, as well as all the Standard Bakery baked-good staples that regulars expect.

-About 60 feet south of the deli sits El Parche Colombiano Restaurant, which makes empanadas, the corn cake arepas and the Colombian comfort food Bandeja Paisa, which might be the largest serving for one I’ve seen on a plate and for only $15.
+About 60 feet south of the deli sits El Parche Colombiano Restaurant, which makes empanadas and the corn cake arepas.
+Its Colombian comfort food Bandeja Paisa might be the largest serving for one I’ve seen on a plate and for only $15.
 The entrée includes rice and beans topped with a fried egg, four proteins including a chorizo and a small skirt steak and four sides including plantains and a corncake.

 In Fremont, one of the most talked-about newcomers is 19 Gold, which does individual hot-pot bowls instead of communal pots.
 The house special is a Sichuan-chili-scented broth with 16 different toppings including lobster ball, quail eggs and meatballs; soup it up with your choice of protein (deli slices of beef, lamb, pork or chicken).
 That substantial bowl comes with a side of rice or vermicelli, all for less than $20.
 The restaurant’s name refers to its secret broth, which features 19 different spices.